terry-citrix/TokenBroker/README.md

 # TokenBroker

 TokenBroker is a simple implementation of the Token Broker pattern.
-The
-[Token Broker pattern](/docs/TokenBrokerConcept.md) allows for increased tenant isolation in multi-tenant services using either Azure CosmosDB Resource Tokens (or alternatively Master Key Signatures).
+The [Token Broker pattern](/docs/TokenBrokerConcept.md) allows for increased tenant isolation in multi-tenant services using either Azure CosmosDB Resource Tokens or Master Key Signatures.

 In this demo we'll be creating a small configuration service as our use-case.
 Customers will create a tenant record for themselves, and that tenant information is meant to be used by